-First of all, before the meeting the manager or responsible for meeting the person, must announce the straight purpose of the meeting.
+First of all, before the meeting the manager or person responsible for the meeting, must announce the straight purpose of the meeting.
 Doing so, you will keep the purpose of the meeting, ensuring and not luring the meeting to other directions instead of focusing on contact center performance management tasks.

 As you've already experienced, the most difficult task for the manager is to keep the subject of the meeting clear and not to drive in other subjects.

 Remember you have two options: either make meetings productive and boost your contact center performance management outcomes or completely waste your and your employees’ time.
 Meetings have different types.
-And here’s they are:
+And here they are:

 - A meeting to make an announcement of an organizational change.
 The meeting discusses one particular or several issues regarding the critical changes regarding contact center performance management, or other purposes everyone must know.

 - A meeting where several employees or everyone reports.
 Each employee reports to the manager or CEO.
 There must be a short discussion or question from everyone in the meeting after the end of the employee’s report to find solutions for contact center performance management problems.

-To make meetings limited, on the maximum you can devote 15 minutes per report.
+To make meetings limited, at the maximum you can devote 15 minutes per report.
 More than that, you will end with countless discussions and spans of employees’ attention.

 - A meeting to inform the manager or executive.
 The manager/executive listens to the report about contact center performance management issues and sums up the results without making a lengthy speech.

 How many minutes do you need to devote to each meeting?

 Time is the most precious resource in the universe, and that’s why meetings must contain a strong purpose and goal.
 Since meetings could be lengthy, up to 45 minutes or so, it focuses the workforce in one place and distracts from many activities.